 In caTissueSuite 1.0, many clinical and pathology forms were modeled based on the CAP checklists and loaded into caTissue using the Dynamic Extensions (DE) feature.
 But these data entry forms were tightly coupled with the model.
-The community requestedthat all the default forms be hidden so that users can create more user-friendly forms using the form upload feature of caTissue Suite 1.2.
+The community requestedthat all the default forms be hidden so that users can create more user-friendly forms using the form upload feature of caTissue Suite 2.0.
 Using this feature, administrators can select attributes from the model and also specify the UI properties during form upload.

-For reference, four such forms are loaded and displayed by default with caTissueSuite 1.2for the following clinicalannotations- Chemotherapy,Radiation Therapy,Alcohol History Annotation,Smoking History.Refer toAppendix B – Clinical Annotation Forms List for more information.
+For reference, four such forms are loaded and displayed by default with caTissueSuite 2.0 for the following clinicalannotations- Chemotherapy,Radiation Therapy,Alcohol History Annotation,Smoking History.Refer toAppendix B – Clinical Annotation Forms List for more information.

 Configuring Label/Barcode Generator